mendix/docs/content/developerportal/collaborate/stories.md

 ### 2.3 Moving a Story {#moving}

-To move a story, select the story, click **Move to**, then select the Sprint where the story should be moved:
+To move a story, select the story, click **Move to**, then select the Sprint to which the story should be moved:

 ![](attachments/move-to.png)